MarceloAron/Astroclimes/README.rst

-Welcome to the documentation for Astroclimes!
+Welcome to the Astroclimes GitHub!
 ===================================

 **Astroclimes** is a synthetic transmission algorithm that can be used to measure the abundance of greenhouse gases in